Faishun/ai-testbed-suite-USTP/README.md

 **LM Studio** provides a more user-friendly deployment of your local models and allows you to manage how your GPU and CPU resources are being used and twist the parameters however you like.

+**Note:** the setup.sh and other repos has been tested in Ubuntu 22.04 VirtualBox VM environment, however, it must work with Windows (excluding setup.sh, you'd have to clone and create your conda env manually), MacOS and other Linux distros.

 ===========================================================================